Virginia’s crowded race for lieutenant governor draws its 10th candidate

 Other Democrats competing for the party’s nomination next summer are: Del.
 Hala S. Ayala (Prince William), former Virginia Democratic Party chairman Paul Goldman, Del.
 Elizabeth R. Guzman (Prince William), Fairfax County NAACP President Sean Perryman and Arlington County businessman Xavier Warren.

-Babur Lateef, chair of the Prince William County School Board, and Andria McClellan, a Norfolk City Council member, both have said they are seriously considering seeking the Democratic Party nomination for the position.
+Babur Lateef, chair of the Prince William County School Board, and Andria McClellan, a Norfolk City Council member, both have said they are seriously considering seeking the Democratic nomination.
 Although McClellan says she is still in the “exploration” phase, she has already begun raising money through a political action committee.

 The Republican field includes: Fairfax County business consultant Puneet Ahluwalia; Lance Allen, a national security company executive who lives in Fauquier County; Del.
 Glenn R. Davis Jr. (Virginia Beach); and former delegate Timothy D. Hugo (Fairfax).